wsjk/Capstone_2/README.md

 <p>

 The boom of e-commerce has resulted in 96% of Americans shopping online <sup><a href = http://www.cpcstrategy.com/blog/2017/05/ecommerce-statistics-infographic/>[1]</a></sup> and billions of customers worldwide<sup><a href = https://www.statista.com/statistics/251666/number-of-digital-buyers-worldwide/>[2]</a></sup>.
 With so many options in the realm of online shopping, a major goal in e-commerce is customer retention.
 A common approach to achieving this is through specialized marketing techniques.
 It is not feasible, however, to develop marketing techniques specific to each individual customer.
-If the customer pool can be segmented into smaller groups, then the time required to develop effective marketing techniques can be reduced -- which is why it is important for companies to truly understand their customers.
+If the customer pool can be segmented into smaller groups, then the time required to develop effective marketing techniques can be reduced -- which is why it is important for companies to understand their customer base and identify the most valuable ones.

 </p>
 </details>